HarshvirSandhu/Pytorch-CIFAR10/README.md

 # Image-Classification
-Classifying images from CIFAR10 dataset in Pytorch
+1. Classifying images from CIFAR10 dataset in Pytorch
+2. Classifying images from Traffic Signs dataset in Pytorch